ulisesmora/Full-stack-first-constact/README.md

 to be fully completed, we are more interested in how you approach the problem and how you solve it.

-Take a look to the index file, you will find more information about the challenge there.
+Take a look to the `index.ts` file, you will find more information about the challenge there.

 ### These are the rules:
 * Your answers should be as simple as possible